 Trained as an architect and planner, Mark excels at generating and connecting building, environment, human behavior and technology thought leadership— particularly for strategic assignments that require integrated creativity, vision and practical implementation.

-Mark has recently returned to the leadership of MKThink as CEO and is also the Director of the newly created Innovation Studio.
 From a professional services platform, MKT integrates Research, Analysis, Planning, Design, and Technical Services to provide thoughtful solutions to contemporary building issues and opportunities.

 Prior, Mark founded and served as CEO of the successful clean tech start-up company Project FROG, Inc. (Flexible Response to Ongoing Growth).
 He successfully launched Project FROG in 2006 leading the company to successful venture-company backing and early-stage commercial success.
 His work at FROG also includes innovative designs and technology that have gained recognition across the globe.

 Steve Kelley brings nearly 30 years of architectural and planning experience to his role as Principal & Co-founder of MKThink and he leads the firm’s Architecture Studio and firm’s overall design vision.
 He remains at the forefront of the industry with his insightful understanding of complex design issues and the numerous design awards Steve’s projects have received speak for his design skills and creativity.

 Additionally, Steve was a Co-Founder of Project Frog, Inc. He brings a global perspective to a wide range of projects, having designed numerous large-scale urban projects nationally as well as in Asia, Latin America, and Europe.

 Nate’s diverse work history gives him a multifaceted background spanning architecture, information technology, banking, marketing, and product development.